Is Nursing Home Neglect Legal?

 When you think of nursing home abuse, you might recall tragic stories.
 That includes elderly residents being physically or psychologically abused.
 It also includes wrongful death, medical malpractice, and financial abuse involving nursing home staff.
 These types of nursing home abuses are serious personal injury situations requiring immediate intervention.

 But there's another form of abuse that often flies under the radar — neglect.
 Neglect cases can occur in nursing home facilities as a result of mistreatment by staff members.
 Nursing home negligence can also be caused by assisted living facilities whose policies fall below the reasonable standard of care.

 Millions of Americans live in long-term care facilities throughout the country.
 The number of elderly Americans is projected to increase.
 Thus, the understated problem of nursing home neglect poses a significant risk to many people and their family members.

 What Constitutes Nursing Home Neglect?

-- Appropriate clothing for the environment;
+- Appropriate shelter and clothing

-- Bathing services;
+- Bathing services

-- Timely medical care; and
+- Timely medical care